MaxBo/docker-nominatim/README.md

 ## Credits

-This project was cloned from [bringnow/docker-nominatim](https://github.com/bringnow/docker-nominatim), initially in order to support Nominatim 3.0.1.
+This project was cloned from [lastnico/docker-nominatim](https://github.com/lastnico/docker-nominatim) to add the https-background-map and tune the postgres-server.

 ## Alternatives